Ben McLemore: Los Angeles Lakers (2021)

 On April 6, 2021, McLemore signed with the Los Angeles Lakers.
 On April 8, he made his debut in a loss against the Miami Heat, scoring 6 points off the bench.

 Portland Trail Blazers (2021–2022)

 On August 5, 2021, McLemore signed with the Portland Trail Blazers.
 He made his debut for the team on October 23, scoring six points in a 134–105 win over the Phoenix Suns.

 Shandong Hi-Speed Kirin (2023)

 On January 31, 2023, McLemore signed a one-year contract with the Shandong Hi-Speed Kirin of the CBA.

 AEK Athens (2023)

 On August 6, 2023, McLemore signed with AEK Athens of the Greek Basket League and the Basketball Champions League, his first European club.
 His contract was terminated by mutual agreement in December 2023.

 Río Breogán (2023–2024)

-On December 22, 2023, McLemore was announced as Club Baloncesto Breogán's new signing for the remainder of the 2023-24 Liga ACB and Basketball Champions League season.
-He will wear number 7 for the Galician club.
+On December 22, 2023, McLemore was announced as Club Baloncesto Breogán's new signing for the remainder of the 2023–24 Liga ACB and Basketball Champions League season.
+He wore number 7 for the Galician club.